gchq/coreax/README.md

 ```

 ## Stein kernel herding
 We have implemented a version of kernel herding that uses a **Stein kernel**, which targets [kernelised Stein discrepancy (KSD)](https://arxiv.org/abs/1602.03253) rather than MMD.
 This can often give better integration error in practice, but it can be slower than using a simpler kernel targeting MMD.
 To use Stein kernel herding, we have to define a continuous approximation to the discrete measure, e.g. using a KDE, or estimate the score function $\nabla \log f_X(\mathbf{x})$ of a continuous PDF from a finite set of samples.
 In this example, we use a Stein kernel with an inverse multi-quadric base kernel; computing the score function explicitly (score matching coming soon).
-Again, there are block versions for fitting within GPU memory constraints.
+Again, there are block versions for fitting within memory constraints.
 ```python
 from coreax.kernel import stein_kernel_pc_imq_element, rbf_grad_log_f_x
 from coreax.kernel_herding import stein_kernel_herding_block